Welcome

 but whether Sabine or more truly Tiburtine,

-which my belly had given me not undeservingly
+which my belly had given me, not undeservingly,

-while I was seeking a sumptuous feast.
+while I was after sumptuous dinners.

 I read a speech full of poison and plague